craigsw86/DAE/6months/django_1/project_2/hipaa_checklist_project/docs/Risk_Framework.md

 | Security Analyst    | Conduct assessments, monitor compliance        |
 | All Team Members    | Follow policies, report incidents              |

+### Escalation Procedures
+- **Step 1: Initial Response**
+  The team member who identifies a risk or incident attempts to resolve it within their authority and documents the action taken.
+- **Step 2: Escalation to Project Lead**
+  If unresolved, the issue is escalated to the Project Lead via email or ticketing system within 24 hours.
+The Project Lead reviews and coordinates a response.
+- **Step 3: Escalation to Executive Sponsor**
+  If the Project Lead cannot resolve the issue within 48 hours, it is escalated to the Executive Sponsor (or designated authority) for decision and resource allocation.
+- **Step 4: Regulatory Notification**
+  For incidents involving regulatory non-compliance or data breach, the Security Analyst coordinates with the Project Lead to notify regulatory authorities as required by HIPAA and organizational policy.
+- **Documentation:**
+  All escalations and decisions are documented in the project risk register and incident log.

 ## 11. Risk-to-Control Mapping
 | Risk                        | Technical Controls                | Operational Controls         | Compliance Controls         |
 |-----------------------------|-----------------------------------|-----------------------------|-----------------------------|